Go To Top Go Up Go Back Go Forward

 2. Use submatrix addition.

-First your call FMSOS to open submatrix files.
+First you call FMSOS to open submatrix files.
 Then you use FMSWRT or FMSSWR to write the data to the submatrix real, integer and vector files.
 The submatrices may then be assembled as a separate step by calling RSDA, RNDA, CHDA, CSDA, CNDA, or during the factoring process with RSDAF, RNDAF, CHDAF, CSDAF, CNDAF.
-If you created submatrix vector files, they are assembled into global vector(s) using RSDAV and CSDAV,
+If you created submatrix vector files, they are assembled into global vector(s) using RSDAV and CSDAV

 3. CALL FMSPUT(LUFMS, NROWS, NCOLS, IROW1, JCOL1, A(NROWS,NCOLS), LDA)